 Want to know where to go to celebrate Super Bowl Sunday in Boston?

-The New England Patriots have made 6 trips to the Super Bowl since 2002 - will they return again this year?
+The New England Patriots have made 6 trips to the Super Bowl since 2002 - and they will return again this year!

 Super Bowl is big in Boston, whether or not the Pats are playing - but when they are, the city sizzles with excitement!